 John Lehr is best known for his work on the series’ Quickdraw, 10 Items or Less, Jailbait, and Jesse.
-During the recent pandemic he starred alongside Joseph D. Reitman in the film Safer at Home: The Coronavirus Movie.
+During the recent pandemic he starred alongside Joseph D. Reitman in the film Coronavirus Conspiracy.

 How have you and the family been passing time during the Pandemic?
 What are some of the most challenging issues you have faced during this time?